iopipe/serverless-plugin-iopipe/readme.md

     - serverless-plugin-iopipe
     - serverless-webpack
   ```
+- Can I use IOpipe plugins?
+  - Yes, you can specify iopipe plugins through your [package.json file, or an iopipe.rc file](https://github.com/iopipe/iopipe-js-core#packagejson-configuration).
+You will have to make sure those plugins are installed into node_modules.

 ## Known Issues
-- This plugin attempts to skip handlers that are already wrapped, but edge cases my arise, especially if you `require` the iopipe module outside of the handler file.
+- If you have lambda functions that are already wrapped by iopipe via code, you may experience unexpected results.
+Remove the iopipe wrapping code from those handlers.
 - If your `package.json` is located in a non-standard place, auto-upgrading may not work.
 - If attempting to use es6 modules natively i.e. `export function handler...`, may not work.